Reviewing Chicken Soup for The Soul Entrtnmnt (NASDAQ:CSSE) and Genius Products (NASDAQ:GNPR)

 Chicken Soup for The Soul Entrtnmnt (NASDAQ:CSSE) and Genius Products (OTCMKTS:GNPR) are both small-cap consumer discretionary companies, but which is the superior business?
-We will contrast the two businesses based on the strength of their earnings, dividends, profitability, institutional ownership, risk, analyst recommendations and valuation.
+We will contrast the two companies based on the strength of their profitability, dividends, analyst recommendations, earnings, risk, valuation and institutional ownership.

 Earnings & Valuation